 \subsection{Final comments on communications models}

-We have provided an overview of communication systems and basic channel models for both ground \acp{MR} and \acp{UAV}.
+We provided an overview of communication systems and basic channel models for both ground \acp{MR} and \acp{UAV}.
 We also discussed the special characteristics of \ac{UAV} channel models.
-Another special scenario that can be important for some \ac{CaTP} applications, such as rescue and search operations, is communication inside tunnels and underground mines.
-This type of channel models are outside the scope of this tutorial, and interested readers are referred to \cite{YarkanIEEESurveyComm2009,comm3,HrovatIEEESurveyComm2014}.
+Another special scenario that can be important for some \ac{CaTP} applications, such as rescue and search operations, regards communication inside tunnels and underground mines.
+These types of channel models are outside the scope of this tutorial, although interested readers are referred to \cite{YarkanIEEESurveyComm2009,comm3,HrovatIEEESurveyComm2014}.

 The models presented in this section are narrowband models, which are the most basic models.
-More complex and elaborate models include wideband communication channel models which take into consideration how the channel varies w.r.t. the frequency.
+More complex and elaborate models include wideband communication channel models, which take into consideration how the channel varies w.r.t. the frequency.
 Also, we must mention that when one of the transceivers moves quickly, Doppler shift occurs and affects the received signals.
-This phenomenon can be of particular importance when dealing with fixed-wing \acp{UAV} since they can fly at high speeds.
+This phenomenon can be of particular importance when dealing with fixed-wing \acp{UAV} as they are capable of high speed flight.